yandexdataschool/AgentNet/README.md

 - N-step Advantage Actor-Critic (A2c)
 - N-step Deterministic Policy Gradient

+Apart from this,
-AgentNet handles both discrete and continious control.
+- __AgentNet__  handles both discrete and continuous control.
+- you can use hierarchical reinforcement learning in __AgentNet__

 ## Installation